 Pituitary macroadenomas are by definition >10 mm mass arising from the pituitary gland, and usually extending superiorly.
 Indentation at the diaphragma sellae can give a snowman or figure eight configuration 10.

 No contrast attenuation can vary depending on haemorrhagic, cystic and necrotic components.
 Adenomas which are solid, without haemorrhage, typically have attenuation similar to brain (30-40HU) and demonstrates moderate contrast enhancement; less marked than one typically sees in meningiomas.
+Calcification is rare.

 MRI is the preferred imaging modality, not only able to exquisitely delineate the mass, but also clearly visualise the optic chiasm, anterior cerebral vessels and cavernous sinuses.